 Other apples you can use in this recipe are Golden Delicious and Pink Lady.
 If you want to get creative, use a combination of apples for a variety of flavors and textures.

 First, preheat the oven to 350° F. Then line a muffin tin with cupcake wrappers.
 I used orange cupcake lines, but I think solid black or white or even brown would work well with this design.

-In a separate bowl combine the dry ingredients: flour, salt, baking soda, baking powder, cinnamon, clove, nutmeg, and ginger.
+In a separate bowl combine the dry ingredients: flour, salt, baking soda, and baking powder.
 Mix together.

 Resist the urge to over mix.
 Beat just until the flour is incorporated.